Privacy Policy — Smartensity

 About the optional questions.
 Answering them is entirely optional — you can skip the step.
 We use them only to help us choose who to invite first to the limited closed beta.
 The equipment note is a free-text field intended for equipment only; please do not enter health or medical information there — we do not ask for it and you should not provide it at this stage.

 Purpose — narrow and explicit.
 We use your waitlist email for one purpose only: to send you your Smartensity beta invite and launch updates.
 We do not use it for any broader marketing and we do not share it with third parties other than our email-sending processor (see section 5).
 To order the beta invite list, we apply a light, internal suitability score to the optional answers above.
 This score is used only by us, internally, to decide whom to invite first; it is never shown to you, it has no automated legal or similarly significant effect on you (a person makes the actual invite decision — Art.
 22 GDPR does not apply), and it is not stored — it is recomputed on demand.
-[NEEDS LAWYER REVIEW — #1726: confirm the light cohort-selection score stays outside Art.
-22 GDPR and that this disclosure is sufficient transparency.]

 Retention.
 We keep an un-converted waitlist entry no longer than 12 months from sign-up (automatic purge), or until it is erased on your withdrawal request — whichever comes first.
 If your entry is converted into an account, the remaining record is governed by the account-data retention in section 7.